LunaTechsDev/Luna-multisplash/README.md

-# Luna Links
+# Luna Case Files
 ### Author LunaTechs - Kino
-> An RPGMakerMV plugin that allows you to link to websites outside of RMMV/MZ.
+> An RPGMakerMV/MZ plugin that allows you to create Case File Scene in your game.